rohinp/fixedFileFormat2JSON/README.md

 This project came with an intention similar to fixedformat4j.
 The difference is
-1> Instead of user creating classes with getter setters 2> putting all that anotations for configuration on functions inside the class.
+1> Instead of user creating classes with getter setters.
+2> putting all that anotations for configuration on functions inside the class.
-5> The project aims on user creating just a json configuration.
+3> The project aims on user creating just a json configuration.
-6> The system will read fixed format files and return objects as per configured in json.
+4> The system will read fixed format files and return objects as per configured in json.

 Example Json will look like this:
 {